zhuliang21/bitcoin-toolkit/README.md

 **Q: Can it be used offline?**
 A: Yes, except for price query functionality, all other features support complete offline usage.

-**Q: Is it safe for real Bitcoin?**
+**Q: What tools are included?**
-A: This is designed for educational and testing purposes.
-Always verify with small amounts first.
+A: QR code generator, Bitcoin price tracker, and market cap comparison tools.

 **Q: Mobile camera not working?**
 A: Ensure you're using HTTPS and have granted camera permissions to your browser.